cilium/cilium/Documentation/operations/upgrade.rst

 * Cilium has upgraded its CRDs to v1, from v1beta1.
 Users must run the pre-flight checker mentioned above.
 The pre-flight check will ensure the custom resources installed inside the cluster are well-formed.
+* The Cilium agent is now enforcing API rate limits for certain API calls.
+See :ref:``api_rate_limiting`` for more information.

 Renamed Metrics
 ~~~~~~~~~~~~~~~